automl/RoBO/docs/source/installation.rst

 Manual Installation
 -------------------

-RoBO uses the Gaussian processes library `george <https://github.com/dfm/george>`_ .
-In order to use this library make sure the libeigen is installed:
+RoBO uses the Gaussian processes library `george <https://github.com/dfm/george>`_  and the random forests library `pyrfr <https://github.com/automl/random_forest_run>`_.
+In order to use this library make sure the libeigen and swig are installed:

 .. code:: bash

-     sudo apt-get install libeigen3-dev
+     sudo apt-get install libeigen3-dev swig

 then change into the new directory: